willwearing/compound/README.md

 get cheddar

-for the bears and the bulls. to help you dream
+for the bears and the bulls. built to help you dream